-The ACLU of Illinois is a member of the Coalition to End Money Bond.
-The coalition works to change the policies of jailing people simply because they are unable to afford monetary bond.
-Find more about the Coalition to End Money Bond here.
+The ACLU of Illinois is a member of the Coalition to End Money Bond, a group of organizations with the shared goal of stopping the large-scale jailing of people simply because they were unable to pay a monetary bond.
+Together with our partners in the Illinois Network for Pretrial Justice, the Coalition is working to implement the Pretrial Fairness Act all across the State of Illinois.
+Find more about the Coalition and Network here.

-As part of the ACLU Smart Justice Campaign, Lavette Mayes shared her experience with monetary bond in Chicago.
+To explore how the money bond system can impact someone’s life, Lavette Mayes shared her experience of being incarcerated on an unaffordable bond in Chicago.
 Watch her story here.

 Lavette Mayes was also featured on an episode of our podcast TALKING LIBERTIES.
-In the episode she was joined by Sharlyn Grace, Executive Director of the Chicago Community Bond Fund.
+In the episode she was joined by Sharlyn Grace, an attorney and expert on this topic.
 You can listen to TALKING LIBERTIES: The Price of Cash Bail here.

-Below are some talking points on changing this policy:
+Below are some talking points on the Pretrial Fairness Act:

-- Reliance upon money bonds means that a person’s access to wealth determines whether they are free or locked up before trial.
+- The Pretrial Fairness Act means that a person’s access to wealth will no longer determine whether they are free or locked up before trial.
+That is more fair.

 - Under the Pretrial Fairness Act, people will continue to work, maintain their housing and insurance coverage and not lose custody of their children.

 - There is no evidence that forcing someone to pay a money bond increases the likelihood that someone appears for their court proceedings.

 - Jail increases recidivism and decreases public safety over time.
 The Pretrial Fairness Act will ensure that pretrial incarceration is used only as a last resort to ensure community safety and the person’s appearance in court.